-While using Ableton, every time you open the application, it scans for new installed plugins and adds them.
-Otherwise, go to Options > Preferences > Plugins and click ‘Rescan Plugins’.
+While using Ableton, every time you open the application, it scans for newly installed plugins and adds them.
+Otherwise, go to Options > Preferences > Plugins and press ‘Rescan Plugins’.

 Once Ableton rescans the available plugins, they should be easily accessed from the ‘Plugins’ sidebar, which you can drag directly onto tracks.